TC1 vs TC2 in ACC: Difference and Optimal Settings

 What’s the optimal TC2 setting in ACC?

-If you’re struggling with rear tyre wear, you can try to increase it to 7 or 8 but be careful to not reduce the exit speed as a consequence.
+If you have difficulties with rear tires lifespan then you can increase it to 7 or 8 but make sure that you do not cut the speed on the way out as a result.

-A good tip is to find a happy medium between the two values: not too low that it feels oversteery and not too high that it cuts the ignition completely on throttle.
+An advice is to look for the middle ground when you will be aiming for these two values: not too low because it is oversteery but also not too high that it completely cuts the ignition on throttle savings.

 What’s the optimal TC1 and TC2 combination?

-You can either set them to a similar value like TC1: 3 and TC2: 4 or you could make them asymmetrical going low on TC1: 1/2 and medium in TC2: 5/6.
+You may either set them to be the same value such as TC1: 3 and TC2: 4 or you can go for the opposite approach and make them lower TC1: 1/2 and a little higher TC2: 5/6.

 To sum up

-To sum up, these are the main differences between TC1 and TC2 in Assetto Corsa Competizione:
+In conclusion, these are the most important TC1 and TC2 differences in Assetto Corsa Competizione:

-For TC2, the lower the value, the more aggressive it will feel throughout the whole exit.
+With respect to TC2 the less the value the more aggressive tension it will have in course of the whole exit.

 Hope that was helpful, good luck and happy sim racing! 🙂